threadi/wp-personio-integration-light/readme.txt

 = 3.0.0 =
 * Completely revised plugin
 * Now only compatible with PHP 8.0 or newer
-* And only compatible with WordPress 6.2 or newer
+* And compatible with WordPress since 4.9.24 (also usable with ClassicPress)
 * Added setup for first installations
 * Added support for Multisite-installations
 * Added some additional classes in templates for better custom styling-possibilities